Skip to main content

 Click here for tips on how you can care for yourself as a nurse.

-Whether we’re receiving a diagnosis or dialysis, you’re there to ease fears, listen as we vent frustrations, voice our concerns about symptoms, and celebrate with us when we reach survivorship.
+You’re there to ease fears, listen as we vent frustrations, voice our concerns about symptoms, and celebrate with us when we reach survivorship.
+Whether a person is receiving a diagnosis or undergoing dialysis, it is you, nurses, who extend a comforting hand to hold.

 Thank you, nurses, for demonstrating what it means to bring passion and professionalism to your work.
 Each time you save a life or ease someone’s pain, you don’t just help that patient—you spread hope to their family, friends, and community.